-Eschar (es-CAR) is dead tissue that sheds or falls off from healthy skin.
-It is caused by burns and also occurs in pressure wounds (bedsores).
-Eschar is typically tan, brown, or black and may be crusty.
+Eschar, pronounced es-CAR, is dead tissue that sheds or falls off from the skin.
+It’s commonly seen with pressure ulcer wounds (bedsores).
+Eschar is typically tan, brown, or black, and may be crusty.

 Wounds are classified into stages based on how deep they are and how much skin tissue is affected.
-When a wound has eschar on top of it, the wound cannot be classified.
+When a wound has eschar on top of it, the wound can’t be classified.
 This is because eschar is dead, dark tissue that makes it difficult to see the wound underneath.
-Because eschar is part of the body’s natural healing process, a physician will not always recommend removing it.

 Eschar is characterized by dark, crusty tissue at either the bottom or the top of a wound.
 The tissue closely resembles a piece of steel wool that has been placed over the wound.
 The wound may have a crusted or leathery appearance and will be tan, brown, or black.

-Eschar is often a part of a larger wound.
+Eschar is often part of a larger wound.
 The area around the eschar may appear red or tender to the touch.
-The area also may be swollen or fluid-filled.
+The area may also be swollen or fluid filled.

-While an eschar wound cannot be staged in the same way most wounds can, a wound with eschar often signals a more advanced wound, typically a stage III or stage IV.
+While an eschar wound can’t be staged in the same way most wounds can, a wound with eschar often signals a more advanced wound, typically a stage 3 or 4.

-- Stage I: The skin is not broken but may be slightly red in appearance.
+- Stage 1: The skin isn’t broken but may be slightly red in appearance.
 When the wound is pressed on, the area underneath your finger will not turn white.

-- Stage II: The wound is open and/or broken.
-This may look like a blister that has ruptured or be slightly deep like a basin.
+- Stage 2: The wound is open and/or broken.
+This may look like a blister that’s ruptured, or be slightly deep like a basin.

-- Stage III: This wound type has a deep, crater-like appearance down into the fat portion of the skin.
-The tissue will typically have yellow-colored dead tissue or eschar.
+- Stage 3: This wound type has a deep, crater-like appearance down into the fat portion of the skin.
+The tissue will typically have yellow-colored dead tissue.

-- Stage IV: The most serious wound type, a stage IV wound will likely contain some slough and be deep down in the skin.
+- Stage 4: The most serious wound type, a stage 4 wound will likely contain some slough and be deep down in the skin.
 Muscle, bone, and tendons also may be exposed due to the seriousness of the wound.

-Factors that increase your risk for eschar include
+Factors that increase your risk for a pressure ulcer include:

-Your physician will diagnose eschar by viewing the wound and examining the skin around it.
-A wound care specialist will often measure the length and width of the wound to determine if it is getting larger or smaller.
+Your healthcare provider will diagnose eschar by viewing the wound and examining the skin around it.
+A wound care specialist will often measure the length and width of the wound to determine if it’s getting larger or smaller.

-A physician also will take into account any medical conditions you may have that could affect your body’s ability to heal wounds.
+Your healthcare provider will also take into account any medical conditions you may have that could affect your body’s ability to heal wounds.
 These include diabetes or conditions that affect your circulatory system.

 Prevention is vital to keeping eschar from occurring.
 Wounds are significantly easier to prevent than treat.

 For those who use a wheelchair or who have been prescribed bed care, it’s important to regularly reposition them to relieve stress and pressure to areas prone to skin breakdown.
-This may involve switching positions every 15 minutes to one hour.
-Cushions, specialized mattresses, and special re-positioning devices can help.
+This may involve switching positions every 15 minutes to 1 hour.

 Keeping skin clean and dry is vital to preventing wounds.
-If you cannot control your urine or stool, prompt cleaning is necessary to keep skin breakdown from occurring.
+If you can’t control your urine or stool, prompt cleaning is necessary to keep skin breakdown from occurring.

 Treatment for wounds with eschar depends upon your symptoms.
-For example, if the area around your wound is dry, is not peeling off, and does not have redness around it, your physician will not recommend removing the eschar as it is considered the body’s natural covering.
+For example, if the area around your wound is dry, isn’t peeling off, and doesn’t have redness around it, your doctor may not recommend removing the eschar, as it’s considered the body’s natural covering.

-However, if the eschar is peeling or oozing or has symptoms of potential infection, your physician may recommend a wound treatment method known as debridement to remove dead tissues.
+If the eschar is peeling or oozing, appears infected, or is not healing, your healthcare provider may recommend a wound treatment method known as debridement to remove dead tissue.

 There are different methods of debridement, including:

 - autolytic debridement, which involves applying a dressing that may encourage the breakdown of the dead tissue by your own body’s enzymes

-- enzymatic debridement, which means to apply chemicals that remove dead skin tissue
+- enzymatic debridement, which means to apply chemicals that remove dead tissue

 - mechanical debridement, which involves using special tools to remove dead tissue

 - surgical debridement, which involves the use of sharp instruments to cut away dead tissue